-Carleton University’s Health & Safety Award is presented annually in September by the Office of Environmental Health & Safety Team of the Office of Risk Management and the Joint Health & Safety Committee in recognition of one person’s demonstrated commitment to fostering positive safety culture at Carleton.
+Carleton University’s Health & Safety Award is presented annually by the Office of Environmental Health & Safety Team of the Office of Risk Management and the Joint Health & Safety Committee in recognition of one person’s demonstrated commitment to fostering positive safety culture at Carleton.

 Recipients of the Health & Safety Award will have influenced Carleton in the following ways:

 - Demonstrates commitment to health & safety.

 - Promoting discussion and awareness of health and safety with employees, students and colleagues.

 - Being a safety role model to employees, students and colleagues.

 - Active participation in health & safety initiatives on campus.

 The Environmental Health and Safety (EHS) Team and the Joint Health and Safety Committee (JHSC) want your help to identify faculty and/or professional services staff who truly “Walk the Talk” and have a demonstrated commitment to fostering a positive safety culture at Carleton.